tommlogan/land_surface_temperature/README.md

       When an image is selected
       * downloaded the Level-1 GeoTIFF Data Product
-      * added to the `data/raw` directory
+      * added to the `data/raw/<city>` directory
+  6. Land Cover (NLCD) data for 2011 was downloaded using https://viewer.nationalmap.gov and the state the city is in was downloaded.
+  7. Impervious surface and tree canopy was downloaded from https://viewer.nationalmap.gov as well.
+  8. The shapefile of the city was downloaded from [catalog.data.gov](https://catalog.data.gov/dataset?collection_package_id=89f89c6f-741c-4121-98e3-d3f1f528ff53) dataset of city boundaries

 #### 1.2 Metadata
-  `metadata.csv` in `/data` provides information from each of the raw satellite images necessary for them to be processed.
+  `data_source_satellite.csv` in `/data` provides information from each of the raw satellite images necessary for them to be processed. <br>
+  `data_source_city.csv` in `/data` records the location of city specific data such as the land cover and tree canopy
   1. As data is downloaded, add it to the csv
-  2. The maximum daily temperature (in `UNITS?`) for the day needs to be retrieved from...
+  2. The maximum daily temperature (in Celsius) for the day needs to be retrieved from https://www.wunderground.com/history/?MR=1

 #### 1.3 Process satellite images to LST, albedo, NDVI
 This generally follows the process described in [Sahana, M., Ahmed, R., & Sajjad, H. (2016).
 Analyzing land surface temperature distribution ... *Modeling Earth Systems and Environment.*](https://www.researchgate.net/publication/301797360_Analyzing_land_surface_temperature_distribution_in_response_to_land_useland_cover_change_using_split_window_algorithm_and_spectral_radiance_model_in_Sundarban_Biosphere_Reserve_India)
-  1. df
+  1. The code `L8_processing.py` takes the raw satellite images and land cover images and calculates the surface temperature, albedo, and ndvi.
+  2. In doing so, `L8_processing.py` calls the function `clip_geographic_data.R` which is an R function that takes the raw images and clips them to the city size.
+The output of this is satellite and land cover images which are the clipped to the city limit (with 2km buffer).
+These are saved in `data/processed/<city>`.
+  3. The final images are saved in `XXX`

 #### 1.4 Calculate average of LST, albedo, NDVI
   1. df